MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AddLogoExtension.md

 ---
-title: "Logo Extensions: Add a Logo to Your Ad" ms.service: msa-help ms.subservice: msa-general ms.topic: article
+title: "Logo Extensions: Add a Logo to Your Ad"
+description: Learn more about adding Logo extensions to your ads. ms.date: 05-30-2026 ms.service: msa-help ms.subservice: msa-general ms.topic: article
 author: jonmeyers
 ms.author: jonmeyers
-ms.date: 6/11/2026
-description: Learn more about adding Logo extensions to your ads.
 ---

 # Logo extensions: Add a logo to your ad